-As frequent requests to school grades reached us, we decided to put up a chapter on report cards and school grades in order to guide data users through these variables, although it is not a scale.
-Please note that the focus of this chapter will be the school grades, especially average grades and grades for the school subjects math and German.
-However, additional information (types of school, type of report card provided by a participant, further grades on other subjects, etc.) can be accessed in the codebooks.
-TwinLife participants were asked if their (or that of their children) most recent report card was available.
-After obtaining consent, photos of the report cards were taken and later coded.
-If a report card was not available or participants did not consent, information about the report cards was collected in the interview using substitute questions (i.e., questions regarding grades for math and German or average grade).
-For more information about the variables see TwinLife Report no. 4 (Mattheus et al. 2021).
+The authors frequently received enquiries about school grades.
+Therefore, a chapter on report cards and school grades is included in this manual in order to guide data users through these variables, although they are not a scale.
+Please note that the focus of this chapter are school grades, especially average grades and grades for the school subjects maths and German.
+However, additional information (type of school, type of report card provided by a participant, further grades on other subjects, etc.) can be accessed in the codebooks.
+TwinLife participants were asked if their most recent report card (or that of their children) was available.
+After obtaining consent, photos of the report cards were taken and the information on the report cards were coded into standardized variables.
+If a report card was not available or participants did not consent, information about the report cards were collected in the interview using substitute questions (i.e., questions regarding grades for maths and German or average grade).
+For more information about the variables see TwinLife Report no. 4 (Instinske et al., 2022).